crate/cloud-reference/docs/overview.rst

 To restore a particular backup, click the *Restore* button.
 A popup window with a SQL statement will appear.
 Input this statement to your Admin UI console eitheir by copy-pasting it, or clicking the *Run query in Admin UI*.
-The latter will bring you directly to the Admin UI with the statement automatically pre-filled.
+The latter will bring you directly to the Admin UI console with the statement automatically pre-filled.

 .. image:: _assets/img/cluster-backups-restore.png